 But like with all of Peppiatt's nine examples of shameless and disturbed journalism, such articles are not exactly the rarest commodity within the chaotic and unruly newspaper industry.

-In the UK, negative articles about video games have become as regular and predictable as Princess Diana headlines.
+In the UK, negative articles about video games are as regular as front page headlines on heatwaves and "Arctic" storms.
 All the foreseeable angles have been covered: Games give you rickets, games give you cancer, games cause massacres, games make you angrier.
 These stories will almost certainly carry the telltale signs of falsehood and distortion that usually can be exposed with a single phone call.

 Take for instance the most recent Daily Mail attack, published on May 3, which writes: "video games have been accused of fuelling youth violence after a 13 year-old boy slashed a friend's throat following an online row".

 The individual who "accused" video games was not named, though was identified as a reporting officer for Strathclyde Police.
 Yet CVG was told by a police force spokesperson that the same individual "does not want to give the impression that they are blaming games or the games industry".